Keynsham is a Somerset market town located a few miles south east of Bristol.

 The town is also near to Bath where you can try the Bath Canal Walk and the Bath Skyline Walk.
 The Community Forest Path also starts from the town.

 The circular Saltford Walk starts from the neighbouring village to the east of the town.
 You can enjoy waterside paths along the canalized section of the River Avon and pay a visit to the pretty Saltford Marina.
 The route also uses a section of the Bristol and Bath Railway Path, a shared cycling and walking trail which runs along a disused railway line.
 The village is also notable for its 12th century Manor House which claims to be the oldest continuously occupied dwelling in England.

 A few miles north of the town there's a bit of a hidden gem at Wick Quarry.
 The quarry is now a popular place for walkers with the surrounding Golden Valley Nature Reserve great for wildlife and views of the River Boyd.

-Just to the north there's Willsbridge Mill.
+Just to the north east there's Willsbridge Mill.
 The photogenic 18th century mill has an interesting history and nice trails along the Siston Brook.

 For more walks in the county see the Somerset Walks page.